At 18 weeks pregnant, you’re well into your second trimester. Here’s what is happening with you and your baby:

 An itchy abdomen is common during pregnancy.
 You may also have itchy hands or feet.
 Avoid hot showers and itchy or tight fabric.
 A gentle moisturizing cream may also help.

 Stretch marks are perhaps the most well-known and common skin change during pregnancy, affecting up to 90 percent of women.
-They usually begin appearing during your second trimester.
+Stretch marks usually begin appearing during your second trimester.
 Unfortunately, there is little you can do to prevent them.

 A recent review of topical prevention methods found that cocoa butter and olive oil, commonly used topical treatments, are not effective for preventing or reducing the appearance of stretch marks.
 Most stretch marks begin to slowly fade over time after pregnancy.